At least 1 dead and dozens injured as Russian drones strike a Ukrainian railway station

 Lallican's work had been featured by numerous French and international media outlets, including Le Monde, Le Figaro, Der Spiegel and Die Zeit.
 He was nominated for the RSF press photography award in 2024.

-He is the 14th reporter and fourth French national to be killed while covering Russia’s full-scale invasion of Ukraine, which began in 2022.
+He is the 14th reporter and fourth French national to be killed while covering Russia’s full-scale invasion.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine